A site dedicated to understanding the clarinet and clarinettists

 Where to start

 Introduction to clarinet acoustics is just that, and a good place to start.
-(If you can't remember much about sound, try the introduction of How do woodwind instruments work?)
+There's also a non-technical article on the acoustics of woodwind instruments and a multimedia background to waves and sound.
 If you strike a term or idea you don't know, try the Basics list on the navigation bar.

-We use the NICTA-UNSW clarinet robot (which won an international competition for music robots) in much of our research, including studies of how breath pressure and embouchure affect tone, and how tonguing controls transients.
+We have recently been studying articulation.
+We study human players but also use the NICTA-UNSW clarinet robot (which won an international competition for music robots) in much of our research, including studies of how breath pressure and embouchure affect tone, and how tonguing controls transients.